stuartofmt/DuetMonitor/README.md

 # DuetMonitor

-A monitor of Duet Status which sends change notifications emails via gmail.
-Can also be called with http (e.g. from a browser) to end an arbitrary message and to change subject and To address,
+This program allows monitoring of Duet status codes and display messages.<br>

+It runs in the background and periodically polls Duet looking for changes to the specified status values.
+It can also monitor changes in display messages.<br>

+When it detects a change - it sends an email.
+Changes are detected when entering AND leaving a status.
+In this way - you can monitor a single status and detect changes to that status.
+You can, of course, monitor multiple status.

+<br>DuetMonitor is designed to run continuously and can accept http commands to change settings.
+Typically, you would use a browser but curl or other means of sending http can be used.<br>

+emails are sent from your gmail account to any recipient with a legal email address.
+It is intended for short messages.

 ###Version 1.0.0
 [1]  Initial version

 ## General Description

-**DuetMonitor** designed to run continuously and accept http commands either from a browser, curl or other means of sending http get commands.<br>
-It is used to send an email from your gmail account to a recipient and intended for short messages.<br>
+The main capabilities include:
+1. Send emails using your gmail address.
+2. Can send to any legitimate email recipient.
+3. Is controllable via a browser (or other http) interface (e.g. curl)
+4. Is dynamically configurable for the status values that it monitors.
+5. Reports if disconnected (> 2 sec) from Duet and stops monitoring.

+Because it can also monitor display messages - you can embed M117 Messages in your gcode and macros (e.g. at the start and end of printing, at key points in a calibration macro) and receive an email in a customizable manner.

+DuetMonitor is intended to run constantly (if you wish) in the background.
+From a http interface (e.g. browser) you can perform the following:
+1. Start / Stop monitoring
+2. Change the To: and Subject:
+3. Change the status values being monitored
+4. Send an email independently of monitoring

+The ability to just send an email (does not need to be monitoring) makes it useful in conjunction with other programs such as DueUI and BtnCmd and ....<br><br>

 ## Requirements